Skip to main content

 • Formal application from the sponsoring Nigerian employer.

-• Job offer letter from a Nigerian company and an acceptance letter from the employee.
+• Job offer letter from a Nigerian company and acceptance letter from the employee.

 • Copy of the employee’s CV and relevant educational qualifications.